F1 Track Stats: Dutch Grand Prix at Zandvoort

 There have been two dead heats in qualifying for the Dutch Grand Prix.
 In 1959, Jo Bonnier and Jack Brabham set the same time to the nearest tenth of a second (Bonnier started from pole), while in 1961, Phil Hill and Wolfgang von Trips set identical times (Hill started from pole).

-Pole for the Dutch Grand Prix has been decided by less than a tenth of a second on seven occasions, including in two of the last three seasons.
+Pole for the Dutch Grand Prix has been decided by less than a tenth of a second on seven occasions, including in two of the last four seasons.

 The smallest gap between the slowest and fastest times in qualifying for a race at Zandvoort came in 1980, when 3.09 seconds separated polesitter Rene Arnoux from 28th place Keke Rosberg, who failed to qualify.
 Meanwhile, a gap of 17.4 seconds is the largest qualifying spread here, which happened in 1953.